-The Domestic Godless open their anarchic travelling kitchen to the public, providing food and drink samples at the edge of credulity.
+The Domestic Godless opened their anarchic travelling kitchen in Walthamstow, providing food and drink samples at the edge of credulity.

-Ever tuned-in to topical issues, The Domestic Godless add their own special contribution to Walthamstow’s colourful gastronomic landscape, fully prepared for the possibility of an imminent cataclysm.
+Ever tuned-in to topical issues, The Domestic Godless added their own special contribution to Walthamstow’s colourful gastronomic landscape for Waltham Forest London Borough of Culture 2019, fully prepared for the possibility of an imminent cataclysm.

 They have been applying their collective angst-ridden pataphysical minds to questions such as: What happens when the supermarket shelves are empty of food and your only larder is the local swamp?
 Or how can a little selective breeding turn an invasive pest into a gastronomic delicacy?

-With the assistance of local wetland and forest expertise, The Domestic Godless have been scouring the canals, reservoirs, hedgerows and bins of the borough, to expand on their anarchic repertoire of food, drink and recipes, taking foraging in the local environment way out of its comfort zone.
-They have even gone the extra inch to introduce a few species of their own, from both their travels and their native County Cork, to stock up the local ecosystem.
+With the assistance of local wetland and forest expertise, The Domestic Godless spent a few weeks scouring the canals, reservoirs, hedgerows and bins of the borough, to expand on their anarchic repertoire of food, drink and recipes, taking foraging in the local environment way out of its comfort zone.
+They even went the extra inch to introduce a few species of their own, from both their travels and their native County Cork, to stock up the local ecosystem.